devassistant/devassistant/README.rst

 .. code:: sh

-  $ da modify eclipse # run in project dir or use -p to specify path
+  $ da tweak eclipse # run in project dir or use -p to specify path

 With DevAssistant, you can also prepare environment for developing upstream projects - either using project-specific assistants or using "custom" assistant for arbitrary projects (even those not created by DevAssistant):